sgfin/adversarial-medicine/README.md

 [Melanoma Data](https://www.dropbox.com/sh/bryrme8sr0ry091/AABtSGGzjBf5UIr8Ae-G6gdva?dl=0)

-Each of the above folders follows the same subdirectory structure:

-`train/0_control`

-`train/1_case`

-`val/0_control`

-`val/1_case`

-where the "0_control" subdirectories contain the individual image files with pneumothorax, referable retinopathy, or melanoma.
+Each of the above folders follows the same subdirectory structure:  `train` and `val` directories which each contain `1_case` and `0_control` subdirectories.
+The "1_case" subdirectories contain the individual image files with pneumothorax, referable retinopathy, or melanoma, whereas the "0_control" subdirectories contain the individual files corresponding to normal chest-x rays, non-referable fundoscopy, or melanocytic nevi.

 Important note:  Please do not use this data to build clinically deployable models.
-I was using the data as a proof of concept, and as such didn't fuss too much about verifying the accuracy of the labels, but couldn't help but stumble upon a number of errors in the provided labels.
+I was using the data as a proof of concept, and as such didn't fuss too much about verifying the accuracy of the labels too much.
+That said, I couldn't help but stumble upon a number of errors in the provided labels, particularly from the DR kaggle dataset -- so user beware!

 ### Numpy Arrays